VCTLabs/vct-enclustra-bsp-platform/README.rst

 * cd somewhere
 * clone this repo
 * cd repo/
-* create venv with kas and activate
+* create venv with kas/enclustra and activate
 * edit the KAS configuration file ``build.yml``

 1. comment the machine key at the top (if not correrct)